shaker kitchen cabinets with natural wood tone

-We are near the end of 2019 and we see interior design trends for kitchen interiors coming in and fading away.
-Some of these trends have taken kitchen design by storm like the high-tech appliances making our homes more convenient.
-However, some of these trends and yet, they shouldn’t stay.
-They’re either not practical, not inspiring or they are so much of a fad that you’ll regret these choices next year.
+We are nearing the end of 2019, and we see interior design trends for kitchens coming in and fading away.
+Some of these trends have taken kitchen design by storm, like high-tech appliances that make our homes more convenient.

 1. Leather handles on your wooden drawers

 Leather handles work for purses and decorative heavy-duty cardboard boxes but they don’t belong on proper cabinets or furniture.
 Leather over time reacts to the oils in your hands from repeated use and will warp over time.
-This is fine for leatherwear, but not a great look for the hardware on furniture.
-You will most likely replace this look by next year, so save yourself the trouble and stick with metal hardware instead.

 2. Terrazzo